PHenegan/GameboyEmulator/README.md

   because I haven't added save support*
   - Implementations exist for unmapped cartridges, MBC1, MBC2, and MBC3 cartridges.
     At some point I may try to implement the others but they are lower priority since I want to target basic functionality first.
-  - The constructors currently implemented are filler and will likely be removed or made private.
-    This is because I wanted to wait until I have the logic for several controllers implemented before making the logic that actually loads ROM and RAM data into them.
+The cartridges can be initialized individually, or using a builder function that reads the cartridge header inside the ROM to determine the cartridge type.
 - I have some idea from watching a technical video, but I'm unclear on where the PPU fits into the program's structure.
 I'll likely do more research into that as well